anuragvohraec/CounterDB/README.md

     std::cout << "Count: " << db->read(t)<< std::endl;

+    //Don't call it frequently.
-    //this should not be called frequently, but it should be DO called if you want greater durability. db->sync();
+    //If you want greater durability, but it should be DO called.
+    //Though OS does sync it automatically.
+    db->sync();

     delete db;